 Here are some of the tools I use to shoot YouTube videos and Instagram stories!
-For now, this is video gear only, but as soon as I can, I will populate this page with my favorite art supplies and tools, too.
-Please note that the links below are affiliate links.
-By using them to do your shopping, I will receive a small fee at no additional cost to you.
-Affiliate links allow me to continue doing what I do here, making videos and creating content for you.
-If you choose to use them to do your shopping, a BIG, HUGE THANK YOU for the support! 😀
+The links below are affiliate links.
+By using them to do your shopping, I will receive a small finders’ fee at no additional cost to you.
+Affiliate links allow me to continue making videos and creating content to inspire creativity and to help artists.
+If you choose to use them to do your shopping, a HUGE THANK YOU for the support! 😀

 OTTLITE D26008 DUAL HEADED TASK LAMP

 This is my “Holy Grail” studio desk lamp.
 The lighting is “daylight” quality, even and bright.
 The heads swivel to each side, which is helpful for photography and video shoots.
 I have two of these lamps.
 They’re not the only lights I use for shooting photos or videos, because they don’t throw off enough light by themselves (my room is pretty dark) however they are my favorites.
 I’ve had two for about a year, use them heavily and haven’t had to change the light bulbs yet.
 They give off a beautiful and even light, the base swivels 360 degrees, the heads turn, and there’s a handle in between the light heads for easy transport.
 The con: it’s not-height adjustable.
 There’s always books.

 The light quality this lamp provides is similar to the Ottlite lamp, but it’s smaller.
 The gooseneck is very flexible.
 This lamp is easy to move around and the base is nice and compact.
 The base features a USB outlet and a two-prong plug.
 I’ve never used either feature, but they’re worth mentioning.